Head-to-Head Comparison

 UpToDate vs DynaMed: Which Is Better for Physicians?

-UpToDate ranks #4 in our 2026 clinical decision support rankings with a 71/100 score from 312 physician reviews, while DynaMed ranks #6 with a 59/100 score from 68 reviews.
+UpToDate ranks #3 in our 2026 clinical decision support rankings with a 4.1-star rating from 19 physician reviews, while DynaMed ranks #7 with a 3.5-star rating from 17 reviews.
 UpToDate leads in overall physician satisfaction, though both platforms serve different clinical needs.
+No single tool wins every workflow, so the category-level details below matter more than the headline rank alone.

 Feature Comparison